WinzarH/likertMakeR_online/www/playtime.md

 ---
-title: "Things to try""
+title: "Things to try"
 ---

+### Try this recipe

+In the **Correlation Matris** tab,

+   - Set k = 3, alpha = .70, variance = 0

+   - Then k = 10 with same alpha

+Observe how mean r must change

-#### Experiment with 'Variance' in the correlation matrix
+### Experiment with 'Variance' in the correlation matrix

-_Chronbach's Alpha_ is a function of the mean of the paired correlations of a set of variables.
+_Cronbach's Alpha_ is a function of the mean of the paired correlations of a set of variables.

 The _variance_ parameter adjusts the variation around the mean while giving the desired _Alpha_ value.